 Value of Early Childhood Music Education

-Exposing children to music early on ignites all areas of child development, including intellectual, social-emotional, motor, language, literacy.
-At the same time, it instills in them a strong sense of rhythm, pitch, and expressivity.
-Early childhood music programs such as First Steps in Music also contribute to a stronger bond between parent and child as they share these musical experiences together.
+Giving young children the opportunity to engage with music enhances all areas of their development, including cognitive, social-emotional, motor, language, and literacy.
+This exposure to music early on also instills in them a strong sense of rhythm and timing, of range of pitch, and of dynamic expressivity and timbre.
+Early childhood music programs can contribute to a stronger bond between parent and child as they share their musical experiences together.

-For class times, registration and other information regarding the Early Childhood Music program, please call the Portland Conservatory at (207) 775-3356 or email us.
+For registration and other information regarding the Early Childhood Music program, please call (207) 775-3356 or email us.